 Driving up to Space Center Houston, guests immediately see the 240-ton complex standing beside the center.
 This foundation supports the 159-ton shuttle carrier aircraft NASA 905, the 80-ton shuttle replica Independence and a six-story tower that are used to enter both vehicles, as well as the exhibits inside NASA 905.

-Guests can take the elevator to the top to first enter the Independence using a timed-ticketing system.
+Guests can take the elevator to the top to first enter the Independence.
 The first stop is the flight deck, where guests can see how the astronauts piloted the orbiter during missions.
 One floor down, guests will see how cramped living conditions were on the mid-deck and walk out into the payload bay to see an actual flown artifact from STS-49, a satellite rescue mission in which three people from the same spacecraft walked in space at the same time.

 |Click to enlarge|

 Down one more level, guests enter shuttle carrier aircraft NASA 905, the largest artifact from the Space Shuttle Program on display.
 This level gives guests a glimpse into the exciting history of the shuttle program and how innovative the bright minds working on it had to be to overcome the myriad challenges it presented.

 Visitors will enter an exhibit section about designing the shuttle.
 In addition to information on NASA Johnson Space Center’s role in its development, guests can learn about the development process for the orbiter and touch a shuttle tile to learn how these amazing pieces of ceramic worked.
 Guests will be able to heat one side of a shuttle tile, yet feel how cool it is on the other side.